JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 # Design Notes: Why can you change the primal computation?

-These design notes are to help you understand why ChainRules why [`rrule`](@ref).
+These design notes are to help you understand ChainRules.jl's [`rrule`](@ref) function.
-It explains why we have a function, that includes the computation of the primal result, and that returns the pullback as a closure.
+It explains why we have a `rrule` function that returns both the primal result (i.e. the output for the forward pass) and the pullback as a closure.
-This structure is perhaps surprising to some AD authors, who might expect just a function that performs the pullback.
+It might be surprising to some AD authors, who might expect just a function that performs the pullback, that the `rrule` function computes the primal result as well as the pullback.
-It is particularly notable that you are able to change the primal computation when defining the `rrule`.
+In particularly, `rrule` allows you to _change_ how the primal result is computed.
-We will illustrate in this document why this is a crucial capacity.
+We will illustrate in this document why being able to change the computation of the primal is crucial for efficient AD.

-!!! note what about `frule`?
+!!! note "What about `frule`?"
     Discussion here is focused on on reverse mode and `rrule`.
-    Similar concerns to apply to to forward mode and `frule`.
+    Similar concerns do apply to forward mode and `frule`.
     In forward mode these concerns lead to the fusing of the `pushforward` into `frule`.
-    All the examples given here also apply in forwards mode.
+    All the examples given here also apply in forward mode.
-    In fact in forwards mode there are even more opportunities to take advantage of sharing work between the primal and derivative computations.
+    In fact in forward mode there are even more opportunities to take advantage of sharing work between the primal and derivative computations.
     A particularly notable example is in efficiently calculating the pushforward of solving a differential equation via expanding the system of equations to also include the derivatives before solving it.

 ## The Journey to `rrule`

-Let's imagine a different system for rules, one that doesn't let you do this.
+Let's imagine a different system for rules, one that doesn't let you define the computation of the primal.
 This system is what a lot of AD systems have.
-It is what [Nabla.jl](https://github.com/invenia/Nabla.jl/)[^1] had originally.
+It is what [Nabla.jl](https://github.com/invenia/Nabla.jl/) had originally.[^1]
-We will have a primal (i.e. forward) pass that directly executes the primal function and just records its _inputs_ and its _output_ (as well as the _primal function_ itself) onto the tape.[^2].
+We will have a primal (i.e. forward) pass that directly executes the primal function and just records the primal _function_, its _inputs_ and its _output_ onto the tape.[^2].
 Then during the gradient (i.e. reverse) pass it has a function which receives those records from the tape along with the sensitivity of the output, and gives back the sensitivity of the input.
 We will call this function `pullback_at`, as it pulls back the sensitivity at a given primal point.
 To make this concrete: